gzird/os-2016/tests/README.md

 yes A | dd bs=1024 count=65798 of=rootfs/file.max
 ```

-### Using a for loop and echo
+### Using for loop and echo
 We write a byte per loop iteration.
-This takes some time.
+This takes quite some time.

 ```
 unlink rootfs/file.max